lemmingDev/ESP32-BLE-Gamepad/README.md

   Serial.begin(115200);
   Serial.println("Starting BLE work!");
   bleGamepad.begin();
-}
+  // The default bleGamepad.begin() above is the same as bleGamepad.begin(16, 1, true, true, true, true, true, true, true, true, false, false, false, false, false);
+  // which enables a gamepad with 16 buttons, 1 hat switch, enabled x, y, z, rZ, rX, rY, slider 1, slider 2 and disabled rudder, throttle, accelerator, brake, steering
+  // Auto reporting is enabled by default.
+  // Use bleGamepad.setAutoReport(false); to disable auto reporting, and then use bleGamepad.sendReport(); as needed }

 void loop()
 {
   if(bleGamepad.isConnected())
   {
-    Serial.println("Press buttons 5 and 32.
-Move all axes to max.
+    Serial.println("Press buttons 5 and 16.
+Move all enabled axes to max.
 Set DPAD (hat 1) to down right.");
     bleGamepad.press(BUTTON_5);
-    bleGamepad.press(BUTTON_32);
+    bleGamepad.press(BUTTON_16);
-    bleGamepad.setAxes(32767, 32767, 32767, 32767, 65535, 65535, 65535, 65535, DPAD_DOWN_RIGHT); //(can also optionally set hat2/3/4 after DPAD/hat1 as seen below)
+    bleGamepad.setAxes(32767, 32767, 32767, 32767, 32767, 32767, 32767, 32767, DPAD_DOWN_RIGHT);
-    // All axes, sliders, hats can also be set independently.
+    // All axes, sliders, hats etc can also be set independently.
 See the IndividualAxes.ino example delay(500);

     Serial.println("Release button 5.
 Move all axes to min.
 Set DPAD (hat 1) to centred.");
     bleGamepad.release(BUTTON_5);
-    bleGamepad.setAxes(-32767, -32767, -32767, -32767, 0, 0, 0, 0, DPAD_CENTERED, HAT_CENTERED, HAT_CENTERED, HAT_CENTERED);
+    bleGamepad.setAxes(-32767, -32767, -32767, -32767, -32767, -32767, -32767, -32767, DPAD_CENTERED);
     delay(500);
   }
 }
 ```
-By default, reports are sent on every button press/release or axis/slider/hat movement, however this can be disabled, and then you manually call sendReport on the gamepad instance as shown in the IndividualAxes.ino example.
+By default, reports are sent on every button press/release or axis/slider/hat/simulation movement, however this can be disabled, and then you manually call sendReport on the gamepad instance as shown in the IndividualAxes.ino example.

 There is also Bluetooth specific information that you can use (optional):